 It’s usually one of the first two options that occurs.
 It’s rare that a seller will ignore or reject an offer.
 (A REALLY low offer that offends the seller is an example of when it could happen that a seller chooses not to respond).

 This negotiating phase can go back and forth a couple of times until everyone is on the same page. ***It’s not a legally binding contract until buyers and sellers have both signed and are in agreement with ALL the terms of the contract.
 Additionally, buyers and sellers both need to have a copy of the signed documents for the contract to be enforceable.
 Electronic communication is perfectly acceptable in the age of the Internet.

-The next step in the home buying process deals with Home Inspections & Repairs
+The next step in the home buying process is Step 5: Home Inspections & Repairs